Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Now You’re At The Root of Beer

 Why is root beer called root beer?
 Because it’s a fermented tea that is brewed like beer.
-Now that you’ve delved into the history of root beer, you might be wondering what it is like to brew some of your own, which is why you’ll find recipes to follow.
+Now that you’ve delved into the history, you might be wondering what it is like to brew some of your own, which is why you’ll find recipes to follow.
 Just remember that the traditional main ingredient—sassafras root—is unhealthy and should be avoided.
 If you want to get as close to the original flavor as possible, use some sarsaparilla!

 While most commercial brands of root beer like Barq’s, Dad’s, A & W are non-alcoholic, traditionally brewed root beer could be alcoholic.
-In the past, root beer used to contain a small amount of alcohol, around 2%.
+In the past, it used to contain a small amount of alcohol, around 2%.
 More could be added to make it a stronger alcoholic beverage.

 The UK banned root beer in 2014 after citing health concerns.
 However, this is mainly on root beers that have a significant amount of sodium benzoate in the ingredients.
 You can still purchase healthier root beers online in the UK.